RMLio/prov4itdata-web-app/docs/REPORT.md

 - `height`: height of the image
 - `width`: width of the image

-> We plan to include a more technical section detailing the how different Data Providers can be handled uniformly using the RML.io toolchain
+> We plan to include a more technical section detailing how different Data Providers can be handled uniformly using the RML.io toolchain

 ## Features

+Within this project, we envisioned following features.

 - Allowing users to choose from [RML Mapping][RML-mapping]s crafted by experts.
 This allows for personalization of the data processing pipeline whilst reassuring qualitative transformation.
-See [Mapping files to transfer data](#mapping-files-to-transfer-data)
+See [Mapping files to transfer data](#mapping-files-to-transfer-data).
 - Allowing the users to inspect how data was transformed by the selected [RML Mapping][RML-mapping].
 See [provenance].
 - Transparent transfer of user data to [Solid] pods.
-See [Output RDF](#output-rdf)
+See [Output RDF](#output-rdf).
 - Extensible to any number of services, without requiring rebuilding the software.
-See [Data portability](#data-portability)
+See [Data portability](#data-portability).
+- Making use of Open Standards and Open Source software.
+See [Use Open Standards and Open Source](#use-open-standards-and-open-source).

 ### Use Open Standards and Open Source